Cat Nutrition Guide: What Cats Need to Eat

 If stools soften, slow down and add moisture.
 If vomiting, lethargy, or refusal to eat persists, call your vet.

-Do feed: complete and balanced commercial diets by life stage; measured portions; wet-leaning plans; treats ≤10% of calories.
+Do feed: complete and balanced commercial diets by life stage, measured portions, wet-leaning plans, and treats kept at or below 10% of calories.

-Avoid: onions, garlic, chives; chocolate/caffeine; grapes/raisins; alcohol; xylitol; raw dough; bones; fatty trimmings; excess dairy.
+Avoid: onions, garlic, chives, chocolate, caffeine, grapes, raisins, alcohol, xylitol, raw dough, bones, fatty trimmings, and excess dairy.
 These can cause anemia, neurologic signs, GI upset, or dangerous blockages.

-13) Homemade & Raw: Be Realistic About Risk
+13) Homemade and Raw Diets: Be Realistic About Risk

 14) A Simple Label Decoder

-“Complete and balanced” = meets standards for the stated life stage when fed as directed.
+“Complete and balanced” means the food meets standards for the stated life stage when fed as directed.

-“Grain-free” = not automatically low-carb or “better.”
+“Grain-free” is not automatically low-carb or better.
 Some cats do well with certain grains.

-“By-products” = edible parts beyond skeletal muscle; judge by manufacturer transparency and quality control, not the term alone.
+“By-products” can include edible parts beyond skeletal muscle.
+Judge by manufacturer transparency and quality control, not the term alone.

 15) Quick Comparison Table